eleco/eleco.github.io/_posts/2015-03-17-Ninja-Framework.md

 [The Ninja framework](http://www.ninjaframework.org) is heavily inspired by Play, with the same focus on simplicity and performance, the same functionality (at a basic level at least i.e both frameworks provide routers, controllers,filters...).
 The API is also very similar.

 Above all this is a pure Java (no Scala) framework so it removes all of the concerns highlighted above.
-Plus it has a cool name.
+Plus it has a cool name :smirk:.
 So all in all  it's an easy tradeoff.

 Migrating from Play to Ninja